 Academic Writing 2100-MON-ACWS

 During the course students work on key aspects of academic writing, such as the use of sources, avoiding plagiarism, appropriate style, structure and organisation, cohesion and coherence, as well as referencing and using referencing management software (Zotero).
-Students produce two written assignments during the course.
-Essay questions and some sources are provided.
+Both the course and the assessment reflect the process approach to academic writing.
+Students produce two written assignments during the course, with a particular focus on the process rather than on the final product.

 List of topics: